 PERSON INJURED IN MN AUTO ACCIDENT NOT WEARING SEAT BELT STILL HAS CASE

-Our lawyers are often asked what happens to a person’s case if they are injured in a MN car accident while not wearing a seatbelt.
-The answer is that evidence that you were not wearing a seat belt, or a child restraint was not being used, cannot be used in any litigation involving personal injury or property damage resulting from the use or operation of any motor vehicle.
-MS 169.685(4).
-The only exception to the rule against using seat belt evidence in Minnesota is that if the seat belt or restraint was defective, the injured person can still bring a claim against the manufacturer.
+Our lawyers are often asked, “do I still have a case if I was injured in a MN car accident while not wearing a seatbelt?”
+The short answer is yes, you still have a case.
+Evidence that you were not wearing a seat belt, or that a child restraint was not being used, cannot be used against you.
+Minnesota Statute 169.685(4) prohibits seatbelt evidence in any litigation involving personal injury or property damage,